 Design for circularity

 We need to think about the lifetime of the product when designing garments.
 Especially how it can be recycled once it cannot be worn anymore.
-To this end, we are continuously working to improve our sustainable materials strategy.
+We're excited to get started on our very first collection designed with circularity in mind.
+Stay tuned!

 There are many ways to decrease the climate and environmental footprint in the supply chain.
 Read more about how we work with environmental issues in our supply chain, and some innovative production methods.